 - Janine Rethy, MD, MPH, Chief of Community Pediatrics

-- Ana Caskin, MD, Medical Director of Roosevelt SHS
+- Ana Caskin, MD, Medical Director of Anacostia SHS

 - Lucinda Bien-Aime, MD, MPH